adjust/ios_sdk/README.md

 ## <a id="license"></a>License

-The adjust SDK is licensed under the MIT License.
+The Adjust SDK is licensed under the MIT License.

-Copyright (c) 2012-2017 adjust GmbH, http://www.adjust.com
+Copyright (c) 2012-2018 adjust GmbH, http://www.adjust.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of